awjag/screenshot/README.md

 Planned to-dos/features:
 - [Already added] a better way to save the image (e.g. select a directory, type in a file name, etc.)
-- [uhh... never] clean up the code
+- clean up the code

 next update: probably never